SecurePoint USA

 How SecurePoint approaches this

-Shadow mode (the default) evaluates ownership without affecting the screening decision — so you can see what the traversal finds before turning on enforcement.
-When you are ready, enforced mode blocks entities that exceed the 50% threshold and creates an immutable audit trail.
+Shadow mode (the default) evaluates ownership without changing the screening decision — so you can see what the traversal finds before turning on enforcement.
+The system covers both rules with a single call, so you do not need separate tools for OFAC 50% and the BIS Affiliates Rule.

 Go beyond name matching